Wilfred/elisp-refs/README.md

 **el-search**:
 [el-search](https://elpa.gnu.org/packages/el-search.html) allows you
 to search for arbitrary forms in elisp files.
 It's slower, but a much more general tool.
-Its design greatly influenced refs.el.
+Its design greatly influenced elisp-refs.el.